Troubleshoot Your Second Life Connection

 I made this post to avoid typing this information into the SL Forum a gazillion times.
 I was answering this type question for the third time to day.

 There are a number of reasons one cannot login or stay logged into Second Life.
-One of the more significant reasons is a poor Internet connection.
-The problem with a poor connection is that it can be caused by multiple problems in different locations.
+One of the more significant reasons is a poor connection.
+You may have a good Internet connection and a bad connection to SL.
+A poor connection can be caused by multiple problems in different locations.
 In this article I try to give you some trouble shooting tips to help find where the problem is and who can fix it.

 The problem may be in your computer, router, modem, the ISP’s hardware, the backbone hardware, Linden Lab’s hardware, or their software.
 We need to figure out which.

 I’m Windows based.
 So, this article is Windows oriented.
-But, all the same problems exist for Mac users.
-The Mac users will have to translate Windows commands to the Mac commands.
+But, all the same problems exist for Mac and Linux users.
+The Mac and Linux users will have to translate Windows commands.
 Sorry.
 I just don’t know them.

 In the Viewer